aspiers/etrace/README.md

-# Performance Tracing For Emacs Lisp
+# `etrace.el` - Performance Tracing For Emacs Lisp

 This package for GNU Emacs allows latency tracing to be performed on Emacs Lisp code and the results output to files using the Chromium